AndrewTapp/solaredgeoptimizers/custom_components/solaredgeoptimizers/docs/Wiki-Home.md

 ```

 - **Light check interval**: ~2 minutes when data is recent; ~15 minutes when data is old or missing.
+- **Light check strategy**: **Legacy API** uses a single representative optimizer (`requestSystemData`). **SolarEdge One** uses up to 5 optimizers chosen at random from the site; one batch request (`requestSystemDataBatch`) returns live data for all of them.
+If any has a newer `lastMeasurement` than the coordinator’s latest, a full refresh is triggered.
+Random selection avoids always checking the same panel (e.g. one that’s often in shade).
 - **Full refresh**: All optimizers + lifetime energy (from cache when possible).
 - **Lifetime energy** from API is cached for 1 hour; aggregations are computed from that cache.
+- **Sensor setup**: After the coordinator’s first refresh, the sensor platform receives `data_dict` and uses it for optimizer info when creating entities; it only calls the API for optimizers missing from that data, so setup avoids duplicate fetches and is faster.

 ---